AndrewBerson/human_activity_recognition/README.md

 #### 5.1 Linear discriminant analysis (LDA)

-**Method** LDA assumes that each class is drawn from a multivariate Gaussian distribution, where the means of each feature are specific to the class, but the covariance matrix is shared across all classes.
+LDA assumes that each class is drawn from a multivariate Gaussian distribution, where the means of each feature are specific to the class, but the covariance matrix is shared across all classes.
 Because the covariance matrix is shared across classes, the decision boundary is linear.

-**Experiments** When forming the LDA model, shrinkage can be applied to the estimation of the covariance matrix.
+When forming the LDA model, shrinkage can be applied to the estimation of the covariance matrix to avoid overfitting.
-The shrinkage parameter scales the estimate of the covariance between different features.
-If the shrinkage parameter is set equal to 1, the covariance matrix will be diagonal and all features will be assumed to be uncorrelated.
-In contrast, if the shrinkage parameter is 0, the covariance matrix will equal the empirically calculated covariance matrix.
 Practically speaking, shrinkage is helpful when there are a limited number of observations.
 However, given that the number of observations in the data set is much greater than the number of features (n >> p), shrinkage did not improve model accuracy.

 Additionally, experiments were also performed where the LDA model was fit after reducing the dimensionality of the data set using PCA.
 However, similar to MLR, LDA performs worse when PCA is applied to reduce the data's dimensionality.

 #### 5.2 Support vector machine (SVM)

-**Method** SVM aims to find hyperplanes that can best divide data by their labels.
+SVM aims to find hyperplanes that can best divide data by their labels.
 A kernel is often applied to transform the data.
-Here, we used the RBF kernel.
-We experimented with various regularization strengths (*C*).
-We achieved a 94.29% CV accuracy with *C* equalling 166.8.
+Here, we used the RBF kernel and experiment with different levels of regularization.

 #### 5.3 Random Forest

-**Method** Random forests ensemble multiple decisions trees trained in parallel with bagging.
+Random forests ensemble multiple decisions trees trained in parallel with bagging.
 Bagging allows individual trees to be trained on subsets of training data that are randomly sampled with replacement.
 For any given tree, when deciding which feature to split on, we pick the one that decreases Gini impurity the most.

 Bagging, along with the fact that at each split only a random subset of features are considered, helps reduce the model variance.
 This tends to make random forests significantly more accurate than decision trees.

-**Experiments** We tuned three different hyperparameters and obtained a CV accuracy of 91.58%.

 ### 6 Results and discussion